Financial Aid Policies

 - Death or serious illness in the student's family

 - Cancellation and/or discontinuance of a class by the University

 - Other unforeseeable circumstances beyond the control of the student that caused the student to fall below the SAP standards

 Students who are eligible for appeal must submit the Satisfactory Academic Prorgress Appeal Form, including a personal letter, which will explain the reason for their current academic standing and request for financial aid probation.
 In addition, an Academic Plan must be completed by the student and approved by a representative from the appropriate Dean's Office.
-The Academic Plan can be printed from online or obtained in the Dean's Office of the applicable school.
-The SAP Appeal Form and supporting documentation must be submitted to the student's financial aid counselor by July 1.
+Students can access the Academic Plan online or from the Dean's Office.
+The SAP Appeal Form and supporting documentation must be submitted to the student's designated financial aid counselor by July 1.

 If after the financial aid probation period the student has not successfully achieved the required minimum GPA for reinstatement of the full financial aid award, the student may submit an appeal letter to request an extended probationary period.
 Financial aid probation may last for up to one year, unless there are extraordinary circumstances.

 Standards for Satisfactory Academic Progress with Merit Scholarships

 All merit scholarships awarded by Fairfield University are renewable for up to eight semesters of study provided the recipient earns the required minimum GPA for renewal.
 The GPA renewal requirement, which varies by level of award, is included in the initial award letter provided at the time of the student's admission to Fairfield and is measured at the end of each academic year.